-EIC Training Cohorts occur over an eight to ten-week duration (Table 5).
+EIC Training Cohorts occur over an approximately ten-week duration (Table 5).
 The period of performance may change due to unforeseen circumstances.
 Given the intensive nature of the program, it is not recommended to schedule vacations (1+ weeks) during the training program.
 The PI and EL are required to attend all program events, including the in-person opening and closing week sessions.

-Assignments may be given prior to the first program date listed.
+Assignments may be given prior to the first program date listed in Table 5.